-In the meantime, we spoke to the amazing Angeline Beltsos MD, CEO and Chief Medical Officer of Vios Fertility Institute, and asked her to explain in more detail what it means to freeze your eggs.
+In light of the UK government announcing plans to extend the time a woman can freeze her eggs from ten to a maximum of 55 years, we spoke to Angeline Beltsos MD, CEO and Chief Medical Officer of Vios Fertility Institute, and asked her to explain in more detail what it means to freeze your eggs

 Time is not on our side in regards to fertility and if you are not ready to start having a child right now, you need to consider what family building choices that you have.